aniketrajnish/CS499-SDFNet/README.md

 Follow this [blog](https://aniketrajnish.github.io/docs/sdfnet) for updates!

+The final report for the work done in the first half of the project can be found [here](https://makra.wtf/assets/pdf/Aniket_Progyan_FasterThanNERFs.pdf).

 The final poster for the work done in the first half of the project:

 ![SDFNET_POSTER](https://user-images.githubusercontent.com/58925008/202684033-8b450c0f-81e2-4368-b522-a9da7b6e33ca.png)